alexekdahl/.dotfiles/README.md

 ### Iterm

+0. Unzip the fonts in `/fonts` and install.

 1. Open iTerm2.
 2. Go to "iTerm2" in the menu bar > "Preferences".
 3. Click on the "General" tab.
 4. Check the box that says "Load preferences from a custom folder or URL".
 5. Click on the "Browse" button and navigate to the `iterm2` folder in this dotfiles repository.
 7. Close and reopen iTerm2 to apply the new settings.

 ## Features